-1. Your uterus is growing to 14 times its original size.
-Yep, it will stretch from the size of a pear to the size of a watermelon (and go back down again), says Sheryl Ross, MD, an ob-gyn in private practice in Santa Monica, California.
+Yep, it will stretch from the size of a pear to the size of a watermelon (and go back down again), says Sherry A. Ross, MD, an ob-gyn and women’s health expert at Providence Saint John’s Health Center in Santa Monica, California.
 The uterus holds between four and six pounds of liquid (that’s almost two pint glasses full!), like mucus and amniotic fluid to cushion baby in utero.

-2. Your heart is pumping a whopping 40 to 50 percent more blood than it did pre-pregnancy.
 It’s also beating 10 to 20 more times per minute than it did before.
 This is to fuel the umbilical cord and placenta—and to prep for the main event: baby’s birth.
-Now, it totally makes sense why you get tired so much more quickly than you did in your prebump life, doesn’t it?
+It totally makes sense now why you get tired so much faster than you did in your prebump life, doesn’t it?

-5. The placenta is doing the work of four organs.
-Sometimes called the “tree of life,” this organ (that you just recently grew!) is extremely elaborate and helps your baby eliminate waste, filters away bad things, supplies all his or her blood and feeds baby.
+Sometimes called the “tree of life,” this organ (that you just recently grew!) is extremely elaborate and helps baby eliminate waste, filters away bad things, supplies all their blood and feeds them.
 Talk about the ultimate multitasker!

-6. Baby tastes his or her meals.
-Believe it or not, by week 20 of pregnancy, baby has developed taste buds, and is already learning to prefer the foods you eat.
+Believe it or not, by week 20 of pregnancy, baby has developed taste buds and is already learning to prefer the foods you eat.
 Some experts even believe you can shape baby’s palate by eating a wide variety of (healthy!) foods during your pregnancy.
 You’re probably already paying attention to what you’re eating, but here’s extra motivation to order a side of broccoli instead of French fries!

-7. Your boobs are full-fledged milk producers.
 Nope, this isn’t just a postpregnancy thing.
 Hormones trigger milk production pretty much right after you become pregnant, and by 20 weeks, baby’s first milk (a thin yellow liquid called colostrum) is already in there, Ross says.
 You may notice leaking during the third trimester—nothing that nursing pads can’t fix.

-9. Baby can see the light.
 Around week 30, the irises are completely formed, meaning baby can see and might even react to light.
-And surprisingly, it’s not always completely dark in there.
-If you lie in the direct sunshine, you might notice baby move to try to shield his or her eyes.
+And surprisingly, it’s not always completely dark in your womb.
+If you lie in the direct sunshine, you might notice baby move to try to shield their eyes.